Hawaii Reopens to Tourism

 No, all visitors must have received a negative COVID-19 test, typically performed using a nasal swab, no more than 72 hours from the final leg of departure before arriving in Hawaii.
-This applies to visitors of all ages.
+This applies to visitors of all ages 5 and older.

-For visitors who cannot provide evidence of a negative test result upon arrival in Hawaii, the 14-day quarantine will remain in effect after October 15, 2020.
+For visitors who cannot provide evidence of a negative test result upon arrival in Hawaii, the 14-day quarantine will remain in effect.